oracle-livelabs/database/23cfree/js-generic-json/json.md

 ## Task 2: Understand the Simple Oracle Document Access model

-In this part of the lab you will learn who to interact with JSON using the Simple Oracle Document Access (SODA) model.
+In this part of the lab, you will learn how to interact with JSON using the Simple Oracle Document Access (SODA) model.
 The SODA API allows you to work with the database without ever having to resort to SQL's DML (Data Manipulation Language) and DDL (Data Definition Language) commands.
 Instead you follow the same approach you would when using specialised document databases while at the same time enjoying all the benefits of Oracle's Converged Database.

 The SODA API is based around the following concepts:

 - **SODADatabase**: The top-level object for SODA operations.
 This is acquired from an Oracle Database connection.
 A SODA database is an abstraction, allowing access to SODA collections in that SODA database, which then allow access to documents in those collections.
-A SODA database is analogous to an Oracle Database user or schema
+A SODA database is analogous to an Oracle Database user or schema.
 - **SODACollection**: Represents a collection of SODA documents.
 By default, collections allow JSON documents to be stored, and they add a default set of metadata to each document.
 This is recommended for most users.
-- **SODADocument**:Represents a document.
+- **SODADocument**: Represents a document.
 Typically, the document content will be JSON.
 The document has properties including the content, a key, timestamps, and the media type.
 By default, document keys are automatically generated

 The code for this lab is very comprehensive.
 Rather than displaying just parts of it you will create the entire model in this step, followed by the call specification.
 The various steps in the next task discuss the relevant functions of the module in detail.